 Introduction

-This is the all-in-one "book" for the Debian Rust Team.
+This is the all-in-one "book" of the Debian Rust Team.
+It's a living document, updated as packaging practices evolve.

 The team